 We will talk in more detail about how you can qualify for the FEIE in a moment, but if you do qualify, you can exclude the first $107,600 of your foreign source income from your federal income tax in 2020 and $108,700 for tax year 2021.

 If you’re a married couple, you can double that up and potentially exclude over $200,000 of your foreign source income.
 However, your spouse must also qualify for the FEIE and have qualifying foreign income in order to double the exclusion.

 For example, if you run a business and your spouse earns an income from the business as well, you must both legitimately work in the business.
 You cannot just pay your spouse to sit around and do nothing – they need to do some work.

 There is also a debate as to whether the spouse should take quite as much in pay if they are only an employee and not the CEO or founder or whatever title you have given yourself.
 If they didn’t start the business with you, the IRS may question how much the spouse should actually be paid.

-However, ostensibly, you can take just over $208,000 in income tax-free in a married couple situation.
+However, ostensibly, you can take $215,200 in income tax-free in a married couple situation.

 The excludable amount is adjusted each year to reflect the rising costs of living due to inflation.
 The following are the amounts an individual was allowed to exempt in recent years: